whisperity/monomux/tools/dto_compiler/README.md

 The communication protocol's specification must be made available as a **single** text file, commonly with the `.dto` extension.
 As a rule of thumb, the usual semantics and guidelines of C++ translation apply: things should be defined top to bottom, i.e., before using an entity, its definition **_MUST_** already have been made available.

+### Identifiers

+Any character sequence that is not matching to an explicitly defined meaning in this document is an _identifier_.
+Identifiers carry no meaning during compilation, and are translated verbatim into the generated output code.

 ### Comments

 ```